 Neparáczki, E., Maróti, Z., Kalmár, T. et al. Y-chromosome haplogroups from Hun, Avar and conquering Hungarian period nomadic people of the Carpathian Basin.
 Sci Rep 9, 16569 (2019). https://doi.org/10.1038/s41598-019-53105-5;

 *** This study is rather important because it undoubtedly shows that R1a men and I2a1 men (most probably Y4460 or Z17855) who lived in Panonia (modern Hungary) in the 9-10th century did not belong to the same ethnic group.
 Namely, apart from different autosomal and Mt-DNA results, it was discovered that 75%, or 3 out of 4 R1a (Z280-CTS1211) men were lactose tolerant, while 83%, or 5 out of 6 I2a (xS17250) men were not.

 - Povijest minulih ljeta ili Nestorov ljetopis, 7, 16; preveo N. Kosović; BG 2003.

 There has been no archeogenetic evidence yet that I2a1a2b haplogroup was present in the south-eastern Europe 1500-2500 years ago.
+(The oldest analyzed sample was from the 9th century (Serbia).
 And, there has been no archeogenetic evidence that it was present in any of the east or west Slavic countries (or anywhere else) at that time either.